chinamike65/hugo-tuolesi/content/book3/book3en.md

 The Buddha said in the Great Compassion White Lotus Sutra:

 Ananda!
 As for the good roots born of the Buddha, they will attain the fruit of Nirvana even if they do not want them.

 I say that they will eventually attain Nirvana.

-In this way, the Buddha, World-Honored One, is born with a single thought, and the fruit of all their good roots is Nirvana, and I say that they will eventually attain Nirvana. "
+In this way, the Buddha, World-Honored One, is born with a single thought,

+and the fruit of all their good roots is Nirvana,

+and I say that they will eventually attain Nirvana. "

 301

-Here the Buddha said to Venerable Ananda that the roots of goodness planted by the Buddha, even if they did not initially attain the fruit of nirvana, will surely eventually become nirvana.
+Here the Buddha said to Venerable Ananda that the roots of goodness planted by the Buddha, even if they did not initially attain the fruit of nirvana, will surely eventually reach nirvana.

 Therefore, after taking refuge, when making offerings to Buddhas and Bodhisattvas, or after reciting scriptures and practicing the Dharma, when devotion is made, the devotion to bad and unfinished merits and blessings will not circulate at will, and will eventually return to Buddhahood.